 I was in IIT Powai a couple of months ago for a workshop in marketing which lasted a couple of days.
-By the way, you can also learn marketing strategies online at Joel house with the help of their SEO Expert.
 As such, we were put up in the in-campus residential suites for guests – which to say the least, blew my mind!

 The hostel (2 people staying in a room) was nothing less than a 3 star place – which spacious and comfortable rooms, air conditioning, in-room phones, awesome food and even a great view.
 And all this from within the IIT campus!

 I was attending the conference with Gaurang and we would stroll out exploring the IIT campus in the evenings when we had nothing else to do.
 For those who haven’t been to an IIT Campus, let me describe the place.
 It was beautiful!

 Flood light lit grounds and courts open till late night, students painting the cultural center walls with art and preparing for the upcoming Techfest, some kids hanging out at the local juice wala – it was awesome!
 Something that I will always miss as a student who went to a day college.

 During that time, Gaurang and me got into a discussion as to why there wasn’t any ground breaking research happening at the IITs.
 There is so much public money going to waste!
 (After all, the IIT fees are highly subsidized by the government)

 For the amounts of money and effort spent on educating people by the government, as an outsider, I don’t see much happening in the research area (specially in the public sector / government fields) at the IITs.
 That in my opinion is a huge waste of talent.

 Compared to us, colleges in the US contribute tonnes (as much as 50%) to the research that goes on within the country.

 Well, I learnt something today which went a long way in explaining why our education system is the way it is …